1102131860/systolic_array/README.md

 <img src="./img/signals_normal.png" alt="" width="700"/>
 </p>

 2. External mode: The memories are not available, and all signals come from external sources.
 In this mode, the systolic array functions purely as a processing unit, while an external entity manages all inputs, control signals, and outputs.
-This mode is also used when testing your design at speed with the LFSR and signature analyzer.

    Shown below is an example of the input and expected output pattern.
 Assume that the weights have already been loaded into the array.
 In this case, your testbench should manage all inputs, partial sums, and outputs.